Robust Quickest Change Detection in Non-Stationary Processes: Robust Optimality in a Bayesian Setting

-Here thresholds $A_{n,\alpha}$ are chosen to satisfy the constraint on the probability of false alarm.
-We note that additional assumptions are needed on the densities $\{\bar{g}_{n, \nu}\}$ to guarantee optimality or asymptotic optimality of the Shiryaev stopping rule \eqref{eq:LFLshir}.
-For some general conditions, see \cite{tart-veer-siamtpa-2005, tart-niki-bass-2014, tart-book-2019, bane-tit-2021}.
+Here thresholds $\bar{A}_{n,\alpha}$ are chosen to satisfy the constraint on the probability of a false alarm.

-We now state our main result on robust Bayesian quickest change detection in non-stationary processes.
+We note that additional assumptions are needed on the densities $\{\bar{g}_{n}\}$ and the thresholds $\{\bar{A}_{n,\alpha}\}$ to guarantee optimality or asymptotic optimality of the Shiryaev stopping rule \eqref{eq:LFLshir}.
+Of special interest is the scenario when